apluslms/aplus-manual/README.md

-## A course template for A-plus learning environment
+## Course development manual for A-plus learning environment

-This is a codebase which teaches how to make a new course on [A+ e-learning system](https://github.com/apluslms/a-plus>).
+This is an A+ course which teaches how to make a new course on [A+ e-learning system](https://github.com/apluslms/a-plus>).
-A+ is currently used on many computer science courses on Aalto University.
+A+ is currently used on many computer science courses at Aalto University.

+There is a simple [template](https://github.com/apluslms/aplus-course-template) for starting new courses.

 ## Installation